0333 900 0101

 – cameras can send an alert when something is left in an area where it shouldn’t – suspects can easily be identified, images can be used in prosecutions and the rubbish can be cleared quickly.
 Cameras can monitor the direction of travel for people or cars and flag is someone or something is moving in the wrong direction – useful for crowd control situations.

-I hope that his article helps you understand the importance of planning your CCTV system and gives you an idea of how upgrading your CCTV could improve the security and operation of our business
+I hope that his article helps you understand the importance of planning your CCTV system and gives you an idea of how upgrading your CCTV could improve the security and operation of our business.

 If you would like to discuss in more detail your requirements and how ACCL could assist you and your company please get in touch and we will be delighted to help.